juulipana/trabalho-final-medicao-de-software/README.md

 ## Referências
 * PLAVSIC, Manuel.
 State management patterns and their potential drawbacks.
 2023.
 * YOUSSEF, Mosab.
 The Power of Structural Design Patterns in Flutter: Your Ultimate Guide to Building Efficient Apps.
 2024.

-*O desenvolvimento desta pesquisa ainda está em andamento.*